tk-yasuno/kasensabo_hipporag2/README.md

-# RAG Benchmark — Japanese River & Sediment-Control Technical Standards
+# CoLRAG with Triple Filtering for Domain-specific Technical Documents

 A reproducible benchmark comparing three RAG retrieval strategies on Japanese civil-engineering technical documents, evaluated by an AI-as-Judge scoring rubric.